Welcome to Exarchia

 football and a basketball hoop and is much more pleasant to just hang

 But lets begin with the basics which for me is eating.
-On the pedestrian street of Valtetsiou which enters Exarchia Square from the southeast if you have your compass with you, is the classic taverna Rozalia with its outdoor garden and indoor seating for winter in an
+On the pedestrian street of Valtetsiou which enters Exarchia Square from the southeast if you have your compass with you, is the classic taverna Rozalia with its outdoor garden and indoor seating for

 old neo-classic house.
 I came here for the first time twenty years ago with my best pal Dino Nichols, may he rest in peace, and it is still going strong.
 On the same colorful little street is another classic taverna called Vergina famous for its stuffed cabbage and Giantes, a modern taverna with organic food.
 Just around the corner is Barbara's Food Company which seems like it belongs in Cambridge, Mass and not Exarchia, a sort of deli-style student hangout.
 Barbara is an American woman